 Supporting Your Anxious Child Before Holiday Gatherings

-For many families, the holidays are filled with excitement, connection, and celebration.
-But for some children, the weeks leading up to big family gatherings can bring something else entirely: worry, overwhelm, or a sense of dread they can’t explain.
-Changes in routine, unfamiliar relatives, loud environments, and long social days can make this season feel especially challenging for kids who experience anxiety.
+For many families, the holidays bring excitement and connection, but for some children they can also bring worry, overwhelm, or dread.
+Changes in routine, unfamiliar relatives, and busy, loud environments can make this season especially challenging for anxious or neurodivergent kids.

 If your child struggles during the holidays, please know this is far more common than you might think.
 There is nothing wrong with your child or your parenting.
 Big feelings show up for many families this time of year, and with gentle preparation, children can feel more safe, confident, and supported.